hadi6314/Outer-Approximation-Algorithm-with-R/README.md

-# An implementation of Outer Approximation Algorithm on R
+# An implementation of Outer Approximation Algorithm in R